authzforce/fiware/doc/UserAndProgrammersGuide.rst

    extending ``CloseableAttributeProviderModule.FactoryBuilder<TestAttributeProvider>``.
-Such a class has a factory method ``getInstance(APM configuration)`` (``getInstance(TestAttributeProvider conf)`` in the example) that, from an instance of your ``APM`` representing the XML input (``TestAttributeProvider`` in the example), creates an instance of your Attribute Provider (``TestAttributeProviderModule`` in the example) with method ``get(attributeGUID, attributeDatatype, context))`` in charge of actually retrieving the extra attributes (``TestAttributeProviderModule#get(...)`` in the example).
-The ``attributeGUID`` identifies an XACML attribute category, ID and Issuer that the PDP is looking for; the ``attributeDatatype`` is the expected attribute datatype;
+Such a class has a factory method ``getInstance(APM configuration)`` (``getInstance(TestAttributeProvider conf)`` in the example) that, from an instance of your ``APM`` representing the XML input (``TestAttributeProvider`` in the example), creates an instance of your Attribute Provider implementation class (``TestAttributeProviderModule`` in the example).
+The latter must implement a method
+   ``get(attributeGUID, attributeDatatype, context))`` in charge of actually retrieving the extra attributes (``TestAttributeProviderModule#get(...)`` in the example).
+The ``attributeGUID`` identifies an XACML attribute category, ID and Issuer that the PDP is requesting from your attribute provider; the ``attributeDatatype`` is the expected attribute datatype;
    and ``context`` is the request context, including the content from the current XACML Request and possibly extra attributes retrieved so far by other Attribute Providers.